Supercollider (film): Plot

 Victor wakes up with his wife, Natalie, and daughter, Jessica.
 He drops them off at a café on the way to work.
 He is part of a team of physicists building the world's largest super collider called the Zero Point Collider, which has the potential to produce unlimited free energy.

 They start up the collider on a test run.
 However, Emily, another physicist, notices there is a calibration issue with the atomic clocks.
 Before they have a chance to investigate the collider explodes, devastating the area.

 Victor wakes up confused in an alternate reality where the surrounding area has been destroyed by natural disasters.
 He is divorced from his wife and his daughter has died in a car accident.
-He bails his ex-wife Natalie out of prison after she was arrested for drunk and disorderly behaviour.
+He bails his ex-wife Natalie out of jail after she was arrested for drunk and disorderly behaviour.
 A tornado hits, driving them underground.
 Victor recognises his colleague Emily in the underground shelter, and has flashbacks about the events with the Zero Point Collider.
 Natalie believes Victor has Memory Relapse Syndrome (MRS) so she recommends he sees Dr Frung a psychologist.

 Dr Frung tells Victor he has seen her before, but Victor has no memories of her.
 Victor tells the doctor about the collider explosion, and she claims that he has developed MRS as a coping mechanism after the death of his daughter.

 Victor starts having dreams and flashbacks about the events before the collider exploded.
 He finds the iPhone at work that he had before the explosion and goes to a shop to find a charger for it but the assistant has never heard of an iPhone.
 He manages to make a charger, and uses the phone to contact his wife in the original reality.
 Both Natalie and his daughter are alive and act normally.
 He realises this iPhone is his only link to the original reality.